travycent/django_pay/README.md

 ```
 If you are using vscode, opening the terminal will automatically activate the virtualenv.

-Create a file called `.env` this where we will put the environment variables.
+Create a file called `.env`.
+This is where we will put the environment variables.
-Use .env_example to populate your `.env` file.
+Use `.env_example` to populate your `.env` file.